2026 Local Law 11 Update - The Get Sheds Down Plan

 Initially, inspectors only had to evaluate a building facade that faced the street - not the entire building.
 They also did not have to inspect any building that was set back at least twenty five feet from the street.
 Perhaps most surprisingly, inspectors did not even need to get up close to do the inspection - simply looking at the facade from the street was satisfactory.

-As you can see, there were a few holes in Local Law 10.
-Perhaps due to these oversights, there were a number of incidents in December 1997.
+This limited review led to additional incidents in December 1997.
 Almost one after another, three pieces of building material fell to the sidewalk.
-Thankfully nobody was injured in these incidents.
-All of these buildings had been inspected subject to Local Law 10 so clearly there was more work to be done.
+Thankfully, nobody was injured in these incidents.
+All of these buildings had been inspected subject to Local Law 10 so clearly, changes needed to be made.

 How is Local Law 11 different from Local Law 10?

-As you may have guessed, the goal of Local Law 11 was to button up Local Law 10 and hopefully prevent accidents going forward.
-In March 1998 (three months after the incidents above), Mayor Rudolph Giuliani upgraded to Local Law 11 where the goal was to make sure any facade that could realistically endanger pedestrians was safe.
+Local Law 11 buttoned up Local Law 10 and made the review process more thorough.
+In March 1998 (three months after the incidents above), Mayor Rudolph Giuliani signed Local Law 11 with the goal to make sure all facades were safe.

 No longer were only street-facing facades subject to inspections.
 Now any wall that was more than one foot away from another wall needed to be inspected.
 Reports also needed to be submitted to the Department of Buildings via a standardized form to make reviewing thousands of reports each year easier.
 Squinting from the street was also no longer acceptable.
 With Local Law 11, inspectors needed to conduct an up close examination of any street facing facade, which usually involves scaffolding.
 In addition to greatly increasing the rigor of inspections, pedestrians often find the ubiquitous scaffolding a welcome respite from sudden rainstorms!